-Hilliard City Council consists of seven elected officials who represent all city residents.
-As Hilliard’s legislative body, City Council sets policy, establishes goals and oversees the city’s annual budget.
+City Council consists of seven elected officials who represent all residents living with Hilliard city boundaries.
+As Hilliard’s legislative body, City Council sets policy, establishes goals, and oversees the municipal government’s annual budget.

-Council meetings begin at 7 p.m. on the second and fourth Monday of each month in the Council Chamber of the Hilliard Municipal Building.
-Residents are welcome to speak before city council and simply need to sign in before the meeting.
+Council meetings begin at 7 p.m. on the second and fourth Monday of each month in Council Chambers of the Municipal Building, 3800 Municipal Way.
+Agendas and minutes of previous meetings are available online.
+To speak before City Council, residents and others are asked to sign in on a form provided by the Clerk of Council.
 All speakers must maintain civil conduct and only address topics they designated when signing in.
-Contact us with questions or for more information.
+Contact the Clerk of Council with questions or for more information.

-The city council consists of five committees — city planning, projects and services, economic and entrepreneurial development, finance and administration, public safety and legal affairs and Recreation and Parks Department.
-These committees consider legislation before it advances to the full council.
+These committees consider legislation before it advances to the full Council.
 Committee meetings are open to the public and meet on an as-needed basis.

 City Council Members

 Andy Teater was elected to Hilliard City Council in January 2018.
 Before his election to City Council, Andy was a member of Hilliard City School Board for 12 years.
 He served as board president for three years and vice president for four years.
 Andy was recognized as the 2017 “Friend of Education” by the Hilliard Education Association.

 Andy and his wife of 30 years, Phyllis, have three children who are graduates of Hilliard City Schools.
 Rachel is a graduate of The Ohio State University and currently a graduate student at Vanderbilt University.
 Dan attends Anderson University and Sarah attends The Ohio State University.